 Migrate your GNT to the new, ERC-20 GLM token - step by step guide and migration options

 Hello!
 We’re finally ready!
-This blogpost marks the launch of the GNT to GLM (contract address 0x7DD9c5Cba05E151C895FDe1CF355C9A1D5DA6429) migration.
+This blogpost marks the launch of the GNT to GLM (contract address 0x7DD9c5Cba05E151C895FDe1CF355C9A1D5DA6429 - note: do not send GNT directly to this address) migration.
 As you might have read in the FAQs before, this migration does not have an end date, so take your time, read everything carefully, and migrate whenever you are ready.

 Bear in mind also, that you will need a bit of ETH to migrate to pay for gas (fee for transactions in Ethereum).
 Gas price fluctuates a lot and quite frequently lately, so make sure to check ETHGasStation so you don’t get your transactions stuck.